cyber-geiger/toolbox-communicationApi/iOSDocumentation.md

 const pluginId = 'my-plugin';
 ```

+In the example above, 'https://client.cyber-geiger.eu' is the associated domain

-and then get the geiger api:
+Then you can get the geiger api:

 ```
 await getGeigerApi(pluginExecutor, pluginId)